 Deluxe Moon Pro is a must-have if you want to keep track of the moon’s light.

 Other notable Milky Way apps include The Photographer’s Ephemeris, Photopills, Sky View, and many more.

 Avoid light pollution

-Any small light can damage your shots when you are trying to photograph the Milky Way or something as small as the star in the pitch-black night.
+Any light can damage your shots when you are trying to photograph the Milky Way or something as simple as a street lamp in the background.